Attrition rate is a simple metric that provides critical insight into your company and how well you're retaining employees.

 Even employees that occupy lower skill tiers are expensive to replace.
 Therefore, it's in your best interest to keep attrition rates as low as possible.
 To do that, you'll need to dive into what's causing a turnover at your company.

-What causes high attrition rates?
+What causes a high attrition rate?

 The causes of high attrition can vary by company and industry, but the common culprits are: